chrisant996/clink/docs/clink.md

 `clink-show-help`|Lists the currently active key bindings using friendly key names.
 `clink-show-help-raw`|Lists the currently active key bindings using raw key sequences.
 `clink-up-directory`|Changes to the parent directory.
+`cua-backward-char`|Extends the selection and moves back a character.
+`cua-backward-word`|Extends the selection and moves back a word.
+`cua-beg-of-line`|Extends the selection and moves to the start of the current line.
+`cua-copy`|Copies the selection to the clipboard.
+`cua-cut`|Cuts the selection to the clipboard.
+`cua-end-of-line`|Extends the selection and moves to the end of the line.
+`cua-forward-char`|Extends the selection and moves forward a character.
+`cua-forward-word`|Extends the selection and moves forward a word.
 `old-menu-complete-backward`|Like `old-menu-complete`, but in reverse.
 `remove-history`|While searching history, removes the current line from the history.